JonnyBro/beatrun/README.md

 - Improved leaderboard sorting in gamemodes.
 - Fixed crashes and issues with Data Theft gamemode.
 - Enabled jumping while walking.
-- Grapples now follow moving entities and are visible to other players.
+- Grapple now follows moving entities and visible to other players.

 ---

 ## Animations

-The animations installer has been removed.
-You can now switch animations directly in the **Tools menu** under the Beatrun category.
+You can now change animations in the **Tools menu** under the Beatrun category.

 ---